Abjad/ideassonicas2015/etc/prewriting.md

 Prewriting
 ==========

-Ways in which either music or composition are already collaborative.
-Ways in which composers exist in ecologies of production. the work is fundamentally collaboration.
+*The hidden collaborative history of composition: "actually, composition has been collaborative all along ... and we're just now noticing the fact."* Ways in which either music or composition are already collaborative.
+Ways in which composers exist in ecologies of production.
+The work is fundamentally collaborative.
 The rationalist impulse of the 20th century got excited about changing that with the advent of electroacoustic music.
 That is now passed and we have returned to a present moment where composition is inherently collaborative.
 The advent of electroacoustic music is already collaborative between composers and engineers.

 Putting an intermediate graphic object between people is inherently collaboration.
 A graphic object destined for interpretation over even vast